pfsense/docs/source/services/snmp-daemon.rst

-The Simple Network Management Protocol (SNMP) Daemon, located at **Services > SNMP**, allows querying certain status information from pfSense with an SNMP client, such as those in `Network Monitoring Systems <https://en.wikipedia.org/wiki/Network_monitoring>`__.
+The Simple Network Management Protocol (SNMP) Daemon, located at **Services > SNMP**, allows querying certain status information from pfSense® software with an SNMP client, such as those in `Network Monitoring Systems <https://en.wikipedia.org/wiki/Network_monitoring>`__.

 At a minimum, to enable the service, set a **Polling Port** (Default is